Betye Saar: Film

 In 1971, Saar created a film entitled Colored Spade.
 Following the assassination of Dr. Martin Luther King Jr. in 1968, Saar began to work with the racist images of Black individuals that had become so popular in American culture.
-Saar decided to compile such images into a film that was based on the song from the musical Hair called "Colored Spade," which contains a list of derogatory terms for African Americans.
+Saar decided to compile such images into a film that was based on the song from the musical Hair called Colored Spade, which contains a list of derogatory terms for African Americans.
 The film depicts a montage of caricatured images from the late-nineteenth and early-twentieth century culture, such as sheet music, comics, and food containers.
 Many of these images are animated by camera movements, zooms, and rapid cutting.
 Eventually, the images of Black individuals are replaced by images of racist organizations, which all culminate into a photograph of a white policeman.
 Saar zooms in on this image until the focus is lost, and then zooms out to reveal prominent figures from the Civil Rights movement, such as Dr. King and Angela Davis.
 This recontextualization of racist culture allows the issue to serve as evidence of white prejudice as opposed to Black degeneracy.

 Political activism

-In the late 1960s, her focus turned to the civil rights movement and issues of race.
-Black women artists such as Faith Ringgold, Betye Saar, Adrian Piper, Howardena Pindell, and Barbara Chase-Riboud explored the African American identities and actively rejected art world racism, while simultaneously being drawn to the cause of women's liberation.
+In the late 1960s, Saar's focus turned to the civil rights movement and issues of race.
+Black women artists such as Saar, Faith Ringgold, Adrian Piper, Howardena Pindell, and Barbara Chase-Riboud explored African American identities and actively rejected art world racism, while simultaneously being drawn to the cause of women's liberation.

 Saar, in her artistic journey through various artistic and activist communities from Black nationalist to Black feminist and womanist, maintained a "mobile of identity" that permitted her to interact freely with each group.
 Saar met with other Black women artists at Suzanne Jackson's Gallery 32 in 1970.
 The resulting group show was titled Sapphire (You've Come a Long Way, Baby).
 This was likely the first contemporary African American women's exhibition in California, and included watercolorist Sue Irons, printmaker Yvonne Cole Meo, painter Suzanne Jackson, pop artist Eileen Abdulrashid, Gloria Bohanon, and Saar.

 When asked about the politics behind her art in a 2015 interview with writer Shelley Leopold, Saar stated, "I don't know how politics can be avoided.
 If you happen to be a young Black male, your parents are terrified that you're going to be arrested—if they hang out with a friend, are they going to be considered a gang?
 That kind of fear is one you have to pay attention to.
 It's not comfortable living in the United States.
 I'm born in Los Angeles, with middle class parents and so I never really had to be in a situation that tense.
 My grandmother lived in Watts and it's still really poor down there.
 People just do the best they can."